DanSimWorld/MasniOrganizer/README.md

 # Terms of Use and Privacy Policy

-**Data Storage and Security**
+**Data Storage and Security**:
 - Your appointments, food planner items, and shopping list data are securely stored in our database using Firebase Firestore.
 - We do not share your data with third parties.

-**Data Sharing**
+**Data Sharing**:
 - The "My Family" feature allows you to connect with other users of your choice.
 - Shared data (appointments, food planner, or shopping list items) will only be visible to the users you select through this feature.

-**User Responsibility**
+**User Responsibility**:
 - You are responsible for the accuracy of the information you provide and the data you share through the app.

 **Privacy Protection**
  - Your email address and personal details will never be sold, shared, or used for any purpose outside of providing the app’s functionality.